Searching for details:

 According to various Russian sources, on October 10 (52) or 12, 1957, the Soviet government issued an official decision to orbit the second artificial satellite on the eve of the anniversary of the revolution.
 Korolev's team had less than four weeks to build the spacecraft.

-Next chapter: Design of Sputnik-2
+Next chapter: Roots of the Sputnik-2 project

 Written and illustrated by Anatoly Zak.
-All rights reserved.
-Last update: November 3, 2012

 A full-scale mockup of the second Soviet artificial satellite minus its rocket body.
 (Sputnik-2).
 Click to enlarge.
 Copyright © 2001 Anatoly Zak